armbrustlab/Thaps_Catl/README.md

 - WGCNA.R: Script that runs WGCNA clustering
 - GLM_DE.R: Script that does differential expression analysis using EdgeR.
+- enrichment.R: Script that performs functional enrichemnt on genes in WGCNA modules and DE genes for the three time comparisons.

 # Instructions for running scripts: